Bake to the roots

 Instructions

-1. Add the flour, sugar, salt, cinnamon, nutmeg, and allspice to a large bowl and mix until well combined.
-Make a depression in the middle and fill up with the lukewarm milk.
+1. Add the flour, sugar, salt, cinnamon, nutmeg and allspice to a large bowl and mix until well combined.
+Make a depression in the middle and fill it up with the lukewarm milk.
 Sprinkle the dry yeast on top and mix with a wooden spoon until well combined.
 Let the yeast milk bubble for about 5 minutes, then add the eggs and butter and knead about 10 minutes until you get a nice smooth dough.
-Cover the bowl and let rise in a warm place for about 1 1/2 – 2 hours until the dough has doubled in size.
+Cover the bowl and let it rise in a warm place for about 1 1/2 – 2 hours until the dough has doubled in size.

-2. When the dough has risen enough, place on a lightly floured surface.
+2. When the dough has risen enough, place it on a lightly floured surface.
 Flatten the dough a bit and sprinkle the dried fruits/berries, chopped nuts, and orange zest on top.
 Fold and knead the topping into the dough, when incorporated well, place in the bowl and let rise another 45-60 minutes.

 3. Divide the dough into 8 equal pieces and shape each piece into a fat, short sausage.
 Place the sausages upright next to each other in a greased loaf tin (about 9×5 inches) – try not to have any fruit/berry pieces on the surface – cover and let rise another 45-60 minutes.

-4. Preheat the oven to 350°F (180°C).
+4. Preheat the oven to 180°C (350°F).
 Mix the flour with oil and gradually add the water to get a thick and smooth paste – it should not be too liquid.
 Fill into a small piping bag and pipe two long lines across the buns and four shorter lines to get a cross on each bun (or sausage end, as I called them before).
-Place in the oven and bake for 30-40 minutes until golden brown.
+Place in the oven and bake for about 30-40 minutes until golden brown.
 Take out of the oven and remove from the baking tin.
 Place on a wire rack.
 While the loaf is still hot, whisk the orange marmalade a bit to soften it up (if it is too thick, add a tiny bit of hot water and mix), then brush the top of the loaf with the marmalade and let cool down.

 Notes